 Fish

 Finnish people love most fish.
-Pickled, salted, smoked, poached, grilled and canned fish is plentiful.
-Herring, salmon, octopus and fish roe are favourites.
+Pickled, salted, smoked, poached, grilled, and canned fish are plentiful.
+Herring, salmon, octopus, and fish roe are favourites, especially marinated or pickled.

 Fish is often served along with new potatoes or on a slice of bread.